 The Alberta Building Code requires a radon remediation system rough-in installation for all new construction projects.
 If you are adding to the footprint of your home, this will affect your renovation.

 Radon is a naturally occurring gas that is invisible, odourless and tasteless.
-When diluted by the air around us, it does not cause problems.
+When diluted by the air, it does not cause problems.
 When concentrated in enclosed space, however, it has been linked to serious health issues.

 The rough-in installation allows for future remediation of radon gas, if required.
-After the space is built, if testing shows that the levels of radon are above the Health Canada threshold of 200 Becquerel per metres3 (a Becquerel is a unit of radioactivity), an extraction system will be easy to install because of the existing rough-in.
+After the space is built, if testing shows that the levels of radon are above the Health Canada threshold of 200 Becquerel per metres cubed (a Becquerel is a unit of radioactivity), an extraction system will be easy to install because of the existing rough-in.

 For the purpose of your addition building permit application, a rough-in detail drawing is required to show a sealed air barrier, an open end pipe to collect soil gas, granular material beneath the slab, and a capped/labelled stub up for future use.

 For more information on radon mitigation, please contact Health Canada.
 If you have specific questions regarding installation requirements for your radon rough-in, please contact our Technical Assistance Centre.